 Long-term capital appreciation with some current income.

 The Matthews Asian Growth and Income Fund intends to distribute its dividends semi-annually.
-Year end 2013 distributions will be paid on December 12, 2013 to shareholders of record as of December 11, 2013.
-Estimates are now available
+Fourth quarter 2016 distributions were paid on December 7, 2016 to shareholders of record as of December 6, 2016.
+Fourth quarter 2016 distribution information is now available

 Investments in Asian securities may involve risks such as social and political instability, market illiquidity, exchange-rate fluctuations, a high level of volatility and limited regulation.
 Investing in emerging and frontier markets involves different and greater risks, as these countries are substantially smaller, less liquid and more volatile than securities markets in more developed markets.
 The risks associated with investing in the Fund can be found in the prospectus